gatsbyjs/gatsby/docs/docs/tutorial/part-eight/index.md

 1. If you haven't already done so, open the site in Chrome Incognito Mode so no extensions interfere with the test.
 Then, open up the Chrome DevTools.

-2. Click on the "Audits" tab where you'll see a screen that looks like:
+2. Click on the "Lighthouse" tab where you'll see a screen that looks like:

 ![Lighthouse audit start](./lighthouse-audit.png)

-3. Click "Perform an audit..."
-(All available audit types should be selected by default).
-Then click "Run audit".
-(It'll then take a minute or so to run the audit).
-Once the audit is complete, you should see results that look like this:
+3. Click "Generate report" (All available audit types should be selected by default).
+(It'll then take a minute or so to generate the report).
+Once the report is complete, you should see results that look like this:

 ![Lighthouse audit results](./lighthouse-audit-results.png)